alem-platform/backend/marketflow/README.md

 #### Real-Time Data Processing:

 - Use **Redis** to cache recent price data.
-- Store the latest price for all price updates from the last 1.25 minutes for each trading pair from all exchanges.
+- Keep the latest price for all price updates for at least the last minute for each trading pair from all exchanges.
 - Every minute, calculate the average price for each pair based on the last 60 seconds of data, store the result in PostgreSQL, and also save the minimum and maximum price values.

 You will need to decide which key and which value to save in Redis and how best to implement it.